Upcoming documentary

 an upcoming documentary by Pierre Sauvage

-Fry, who died in 1967, was to become the first American to be honored as a Righteous Gentile, posthumously, by Yad Vashem, Israel's Holocaust memorial.
+Fry, who died in 1967, was to become the first American to be honored as a Righteous Gentile, by Yad Vashem, Israel's Holocaust memorial.

-Virtually all of the witnesses captured in the documentary are now gone, but they recount these events for posterity.
-Among them are several remarkable and colorful Americans who joined with Fry in Marseille, France: the beautiful heiress Mary Jayne Gold (author of the lively memoir Crossroads Marseille 1940, which was willed to the filmmaker); the intellectual art scholar Miriam Davenport Ebel; the swashbuckling actor and moral adventurer Charles Fawcett.
-They are among the Fry colleagues, which included French resisters, who deserve to be honored as Righteous Gentiles.
+Among the witnesses are several remarkable and colorful Americans who joined with Fry in Marseille, France: the beautiful heiress Mary Jayne Gold (author of the lively memoir Crossroads Marseille 1940, which was willed to the filmmaker); the intellectual art scholar Miriam Davenport Ebel; the swashbuckling actor and moral adventurer Charles Fawcett.
+They are among the Fry colleagues, which included French resisters, who have not yet been formally honored as Righteous Gentiles.
+Yet Fry could not have succeeded by himself.

 A Year That Mattered also draws on Fry's voluminous correspondence from that time, from his other relevant writings, and from the many photographs that he took and that are now part of the Varian Fry Institute archives.